In this post, we explain why there are ravens at the Tower of London, what thy eat, who trains them, and more.

 The ravens at the Tower are looked after by a designated Ravenmaster – a selected Yeoman Warder, who at the time of writing this post is Chris Skaife.

-Chris has also begun a breeding programme at the Tower which means the Tower can now supply their own ravens any time a new one is needed.
+Chris has also begun a breeding programme at the Tower which means the Tower can now supply its own ravens any time a new one is needed.

 Can the Ravens Leave the Tower?